yur-spiridonov/NPAt_algorithm/README.md

 Below is a demonstration algorithm showing how to implement summation of arbitrary input signed numbers **x₁** and **x₂** in NPAt format on an integer processor, with the same results as when summing the same numbers in float or double format.

+This is an example of one of the screenshots of computation results presented in the PowerPoint below, obtained using the demonstration algorithm.

 ![Example Calculation](images/demo-04.png)